oscdoctest/Qi-Docs/docs/Access_Control.rst

 *Note*
   Currently, only Users and Applications are valid owners for entities.

-The following code sample shows the format and structure of an owner object:
+The following code samples shows the format and structure of an owner object:

 **User Owner Body**